-Clear and transparent communication on respect for human rights helps to promote understanding of the values and principles at Stannol both internally and externally and to build a positive corporate culture.
-This form of policy statement plays a decisive role for us in defining the shared behaviors, objectives and responsibilities.
+Clear and transparent communication regarding the protection of human rights contributes - both internally and externally - to fostering an understanding of Stannol's values and principles and to building a positive corporate culture.
+This type of fundamental statement plays a key role in defining the shared behaviors, goals, and responsibilities that are practiced and upheld within our company.